wireapp/wire-server/docs/legacy/developer/api-versioning.md

 Of course, development versions are useful while building a new API, but are not suitable for production.
 Backends deployed to production environments should disable development versions (and not advertise them in `/api-version`).

+Similarly, clients that are meant for production use can decide to ignore development versions on their backend.
+This is not strictly necessary, but it can be used as a safeguard against mistakes in deployment.

 The `/api-version` endpoint returns information about the public-facing (client) API.
 The corresponding information for the federation API is available